The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: Discussion

 The colour segregation of galaxy populations may be interpreted in terms of the differences of either their stellar content or their evolutionary pathways.
 Here we discuss the stellar population properties of red and blue galaxies as a function of redshift.

 In particular, we explore the evolution of $(u-r)_\mathrm{int}$, \logM, \ageM, and \logZM\ for blue and red galaxies (see also Fig.~\ref{fig:SPEvolution}).
 We average the value of each galaxy property at any redshift bin.
-We notice that red and blue galaxies are properly distinguished according to their stellar content, where the properties of red galaxies are better constrained than for blue galaxies.
+We notice that red and blue galaxies are properly distinguished according to their stellar content, whereas the properties of red galaxies are better constrained than for BGs.

-The colour $(u-r)_\mathrm{int}$ of blue and red galaxies is bluer at higher redshift.
-For red galaxies, the two bins at lower redshift show slightly bluer colours than galaxies at intermediate redshift.
-As a reference, a colour $(u-r)_\mathrm{int} = 2$ is equivalent to an SSP model of 2~Gyr of age and solar metallicity, while $(u-r)_\mathrm{int} = 1$ to an SSP of several $100$~Myr and half solar metallicity.
+The colour $(u-r)_\mathrm{int}$ of blue and red galaxies is bluer at higher redshifts.
+For red galaxies, the two bins at lower redshifts show slightly bluer colours than galaxies at intermediate redshift.
+As a reference, a colour $(u-r)_\mathrm{int} = 2$ is equivalent to an SSP model of 2~Gyr of age and solar metallicity, while $(u-r)_\mathrm{int} = 1$ is equivalent to an SSP of several $100$~Myr and half solar metallicity.

-Blue galaxies are typically less massive than red galaxies by $\sim0.7$~dex, the difference being smaller at $z = 1$ than at $z = 0.1$.
-The mass of both blue and red galaxies is typically larger at higher redshift.
-This is a consequence of the incompleteness of the sample, because faint and/or less massive galaxies are not imaged at high redshift.
+Blue galaxies are typically on average less massive than red galaxies by $\sim0.7$~dex, the difference being smaller at $z = 1$ than at $z = 0.1$.
+The masses of both blue and red galaxies are typically larger at higher redshifts.
+This is a consequence of the incompleteness of the sample because faint and/or less massive galaxies are not imaged at high redshift.
 In addition, the larger number of massive galaxies at higher redshifts is just a consequence of the larger volume observed.
-Blue and red galaxies are very segregated in terms of the their values of \ageM.
+Blue and red galaxies are very segregated in terms of their values of \ageM.
 At any redshift, red galaxies are older by $\sim0.5$~dex.
-This is probably a consequence of different star formation histories and/or formation epochs in the blue cloud and in the red sequence, at least at $z = 1$.
-However, the \ageM\ of both blue and red galaxies decreases at increasing redshift, indicating an ongoing star formation and/or reflecting a biased sample for the low mass galaxies at higher redshift.
+This is probably a consequence of different SFHs and/or formation epochs in the blue cloud and in the red sequence, at least at $z = 1$.
+However, the \ageM\ of both blue and red galaxies decreases with increasing redshift, indicating ongoing star formation and/or reflecting a biased sample for the low-mass galaxies at higher redshifts.